Abdur-rahmaanJ/ppython/README.md

 # Why a pure python version?

 To simply take advantage of the huge number of machine learning, data science and normal packages available

+# How is this different from p5py?

+- no dependency

+requires only tkinter

+- no imports

+you only run your code as it should. no from x import *

+- no run()

+no need to call run() at the end

 # Dependencies